Constipation

 Treatment

-• Lifestyle changes, such as exercising regularly
+• Lifestyle changes, such as working out regularly

 • Stopping or changing medicines that are causing symptoms